constellation-daq/Constellation/docs/manual/tutorials/single_satellite.md

 ### Closing the Controller

-Controllers in Constellation do not posses state and can be closed and restarted at the discretion of the user without affecting the state of the satellites.
+Controllers in Constellation do not possess state and can be closed and restarted at the discretion of the user without affecting the state of the satellites.

 ::::{tab-set}